CodyAdam/my-admin-panel/doc/services.md

 ## Postgres

 Postgres is the database used by the backend.
 We firstly attempted to MySQL and SQLite which lead numerous **compatibility issues**.
 We then switched to Postgres which made everything **simpler**.

+You can inspect the raw content of the database using the adminer interface.

 # Configuration